Citing 'light' sentence for drug smuggling, China court orders retrial for Canadian | CBC News

 A court in China has ordered a retrial for a Canadian man who was sentenced last month after being found guilty on drug-smuggling charges.

-The Higher People's Court of Liaoning Province heard an appeal Saturday for Robert Lloyd Schellenberg, who was convicted on Nov.
-20 of involvement in international drug-trafficking activities and sentenced to 15 years in prison.
+The Higher People's Court of Liaoning Province heard an appeal Saturday from Robert Lloyd Schellenberg, who was given a 15-year prison sentence last month for his involvement in international drug-trafficking activities.

-In its decision, the appeals court ruled the "light punishment" of the original sentence was "obviously inappropriate."
+At the appeal hearing, prosecutors argued Schellenberg was likely to part of a international drugs smuggling operation.

 Schellenberg has been detained in Liaoning province since 2014.
 Global Affairs Canada says he and his family have been getting the support of consular services, and it has been following his case for "several years."